CarlTBarnes/AT-Sort-Report/README.md

 ![AT Sorted](images/atsort2.png)

 Next click the "Align AT()" button to make it easy to see the modifiers of the controls that appear after the AT() and USE().
 Use the "Clean..." button to remove clutter like #ORIG().
+ On a Report you can usually remove #ORIGINAL() as that is used to tie to Embeds and Actions, to play it be safe leave them.

 ![AT Clean](images/atsort3.png)